wellgtsil/User_info_collector/README.md

 TODO:
-  - Find other logics to get blocked user information
+  - Research alternatives to get user faillog information across different Linux Distributions
   - Made to work in a Red Hat Environment, test compatibility with other Linuxes